riscv-steel/riscv-steel/README.md

-**RISC-V Steel** is a free collection of RISC-V IP cores.
+**RISC-V Steel** is a free and open collection of RISC-V IP cores.
 It features a 32-bit RISC-V processor and a configurable system-on-chip design plus a suite of software and hardware tools aimed to speed up building new RISC-V systems from scratch.

 RISC-V Steel IP cores are written in Verilog and can be either synthesized on FPGAs or manufactured as custom integrated circuits.